learn-co-students/SENG-LIVE-040422-Activity/01-JavaScript-DataTypes-and-Variables/Readme.md

 Open the index.html file in your browser.

-right click the browser and select `inspect`
+right-click the browser and select `inspect`

 ![inspect](assets/inspect.png)

-A side bar will pop up.
+A sidebar will pop up.
 Select the `console` tab.
 You may need to first select `>>` if you do not see `console`

 ![console](assets/console.png)
 Do the following in the index.js file.
-Every time you complete a deliverable save the file and refresh the browser.
+Every time you complete a deliverable, save the file and refresh the browser.

 1. Crate a book variable with a let  and cat variable with a const.
 Assign these variables values.
 Note: You should not see anything in the browser console yet.
  <details>